-If a button or switch doesn't work on your iPhone or iPad, here are some steps that can fix the problem.
-If they don't, you'll need to schedule a repair.
-First of all, we would like to analyze why the iPad or iPhone home button was falling out after the display screen was broken or replaced.
-If you have replaced a new iPad or iPhone screen, which is not an original new screen, you must confirm that the size of the home eyelet is exactly the same as the original screen.
+If the home button on your iPad or iPhone isn't working, there are a few steps you can take to try and fix the problem.
+If these don't work, you'll need to schedule a repair.
+It's important to understand why the iPad or iPhone home button may have stopped working after the display screen was broken or replaced.
+If you've replaced the screen with a non-original new one, make sure that the size of the home eyelet is exactly the same as the original screen.

-Some of the iPad screens and digitizers manufactured by third parties may have errors in the grommet of the house or other parts.
-In addition, the iPad home button is a combination with the flex cable ribbon.
+Some third-party manufactured iPad screens and digitizers may have errors in the grommet of the house or other parts.
+The iPad home button is a combination with the flex cable ribbon.
 When you assemble the home button on the screen digitizer, you need to make sure that the home button and the flex cable ribbon adhere tightly under the digitizer button.
-It requires us to glue a special glue and an adhesive tape.
+This requires special glue and an adhesive tape.

 If you have to replace the home button at the same time, it's best to choose an original iPad home button to replace it.
 Third-party manufactured iPad home buttons may not have the exact size of the iPad screen hole.
 The Touch-ID function of the home button also doesn't work well if your finger is wet or if the home button is dusty.
 If all troubleshooting steps have been passed and your iPad's home button still doesn't work, it's time to explore repair options.